practicalli/clojure/data-structures/vector.md

 Remember that  collections in Clojure are _immutable_, so when we say that a function "adds to" or "removes from" a collection, what we mean is that the function returns a new collection with an item added or removed.

-> **Note** Using one or more vectors, create a data structure of the high temperatues for the next 7 days in your area.
+> **Note** Using one or more vectors, create a data structure of the high temperatures for the next 7 days in your area.
 Use the `nth` function to get the high temperature for next Friday